AWalderDev/BrewFind/README.md

 **Given** Breweries location search data is available
 **Given** User location data is available

-**When**  View the "Around You" tab
+**When**  I open the app

-**Then** I should see a list of breweries/cideries/bottleshops sorted by distance from my location in ascending order.
+**Then** I should see a searchable/sortable list of breweries/cideries/bottleshops sorted by distance from my location in ascending order.

 ### Requirement 101: Search for breweries in a specific region